Oscar Primer — Why No Women Were Nominated for Best Director

 Me, I’m choosing to look at all the other spectacular possibilities this year afforded for women and to welcome what looks to me like genuine gender parity.
 Equality doesn’t mean we need throw awards at films that don’t quite deserve it for the sake of appearances, but the roster of dazzling achievement by women directors this year does mean that they (and the film industry) are finally arriving at a point where women are afforded the opportunity to create acclaimed and prestigious movies every year at the same rate that men have always been given.
 And that, my friends, is something to celebrate.

-And I’ll leave it to Gerwig herself who was interviewed YET AGAIN in the New York Times after the nominations:
+And I’ll leave the last word to Gerwig herself who was interviewed YET AGAIN in the New York Times after the nominations:

 So you want to see the work acknowledged on the largest stage possible, and there is so much beautiful work done by female writers, producers, directors, creators.
 But in terms of it all moving in the right direction, that’s all we can do: continue to make the work, make the work, make the work.